aminya/minijson/Readme.md

 // minify the given string
 const minifiedString = minifyString(`{"some_json": "here"}`);

+// supports comments by passing true as the second argument const minifiedString2 = minifyString(`{"some_json": "here"}//comment`, true);

 // minify the files in-place and in parallel minifyFiles(["file1.json", "file2.json"]);

+// supports comments by passing true as the second argument minifyFiles(["file1.json", "file2.json"], true);
 ```

 ### Benchmarks